nialdarbey/mule-security-3.4/README.md

 ====================
 OAuth2 specifies 4 roles in its dance:

-	1. Service Provider
+	1. Resource Server
-	2. Authorization Provider
+	2. Authorization Server
 	3. Client
 	4. Resource Owner

-The idea in this example is to allow Mule to play the part of both the role Service Provider and Authorization Provider, in that it can both issue tokens and verify incoming tokens.
-We set the accessTokenEndpointPath to "access-token", the provider-authorized-grant-type to PASSWORD and the supportedGrantTypes to "RESOURCE_OWNER_PASSWORD_CREDENTIALS" thus obliging the resource owner and client to provide the username and password, grantType=password and the required scopes when requesting a token, like so:
+The idea in this example is to allow Mule to play the part of two roles: Resource Server and Authorization Provider, in that it can both issue tokens and verify incoming tokens.
+As we interact with it, we of course are the Resource Owner, using the Client, curl to make the requests on our behalf.

+In our requests we provide the username and password, grantType=password and the required scopes when requesting a token, like so:

 ```bash
 curl http://localhost:9999/access-token?grant_type=passwordarbey&password=hello123&scope=READ%20WRITE